 Any and all geospatial data provided by the CRD was used with permission from the Capital Regional District.
+DO not put this here, you generally do this in acknowledgements at the end.

 Following the Jan.30, 2020 major event, changes to the stream-bed morphology were evident at LeechHead (site 3) in the form of gravel and cobble deposition, and there was evidence of substantial coarse woody debris transport at ChrisCrk (site 2).